-In FY 2009, the average dollars spent per facility in BEP increased by 79% compared to FY 2008.
-The increase in expenditures was attributed the need to fund the opening of 5 new vending locations and the renovation of 7 current vending locations.
+In FY 2012, the average dollars spent per facility in BEP increased by 17% compared to FY 2011.
+The increase in expenditures was attributed to an increase in the amount of startup cost for new vending facilities as well as an increase in the cost to renovate existing facilities.